Balancingrock/SwifterLog/README.md

 # SwifterLog
-A single class framework in Swift to create and manage log entries.
+A framework in Swift to create and manage log entries.

 SwifterLog is part of the [Swiftfire](http://swiftfire.nl), the HTTP(S) webserver framework.